msdubova/Time-To-Burn-Client/README.md

-# Time-To-Burn
+# Time-To-Burn-Client
-An app to help manage your calorie intake and burn rate.
+The frontend of an app to help manage your calorie intake and burn rate.